 How should you treat a volunteer work?

 Treat it as any other paid work that you have done.
 Explain the skills that were used, the purpose of the volunteering work, and the result of the work.
-Also mention the name of the organisation and also the dates you were working with the volunteering group.
+Also mention the name of the organization and also the dates you were working with the volunteering group.
 Try to mention the place where you have volunteered, if possible.

 Why should you include volunteer work?